Entrepreneurship education

-Entrepreneurship education seeks to provide students with the knowledge, skills and motivation to encourage entrepreneurial success in a variety of settings.
+Entrepreneurship education sets to provide students with the knowledge, skills and motivation to encourage entrepreneurial success in a variety of settings.

 Variations of entrepreneurship education are offered at all levels of schooling from primary or secondary schools through graduate university programs.

 Objectives

 Entrepreneurship education focuses on the development of skills or attributes that enable the realization of opportunity, where management education is focused on the best way to operate existing hierarchies.
 Both approaches share an interest in achieving "profit" in some form (which in non-profit organizations or government can take the form of increased services or decreased cost or increased responsiveness to the customer/citizen/client).

 Entrepreneurship education can be oriented towards different ways of realizing opportunities: